forsyde/forsyde-shell/README.md

     ./setup.sh --no-dialog --uninstall # non-interactive.
 Uninstalls everything.

 In non-interactive mode the installation configuration must be set in `setup.conf`

+### Dependencies

+The setup utility should take care of all dependencies for your OS according to the setup options.
+In case a something fails to install, try to follow the terminal messages, install that particular dependency manually and retry the setup.

 ### Running the shell